 Employment law and COVID-19 – what you need to know

 Coronavirus is fundamentally changing day-to-day business operations.
 There is uncertainty on the part of both employees and employers in view of the increasing number of quarantine cases (I.) and official company closures (II.), working from home (III.) and the closure of childcare facilities and schools (IV.).
-There is also a focus on short-time work (VI.), the deferral of social security contributions (VII.), extended working hours (IX.), exemption from tax and social security contributions for bonuses (X.) and health & safety (XI.).
+There is also a focus on short-time work (VI.), the deferral of social security contributions (VII.), extended working hours (IX.), exemption from tax and social security contributions for bonuses (X.) and health & safety (XI.) and the modus operandi of employee representative bodies (XII.).
+Recently, the question has also arisen as to what claims employees may have whose return to work after their holiday is delayed on account of the coronavirus pandemic (XIII.).
 Here are the most important facts in brief.

-In order to stem the spread of the coronavirus, the competent authorities are ordering quarantine for both people with an acute infection and those who are merely potentially infected.
+In order to stem the spread of the coronavirus, the competent authorities can order quarantine for both people with an acute infection and those who are merely potentially infected.
 The form in which affected employees will continue to receive their salary depends on the category into which they fall:

 - Employees who are unable to work due to a coronavirus infection will continue to receive their salary in line with the usual regulations.
 It is widely acknowledged that this will not change due to the quarantine measure that has been ordered.